David Rockefeller is young. Biography of David Rockefeller. Video by David Rockefeller

 Bug

-From 1961 to 1981, Rockefeller was chairman of the board and at the same time president of Chase Manhattan Bank, and since 1969 he also served as CEO jar.
+From 1961 to 1981, Rockefeller was chairman of the board and at the same time president of Chase Manhattan Bank, and since 1969 he also served as general director jar.
 On April 20, 1981, he had to retire due to age, but he remained chairman of the Chase Manhattan International Advisory Committee.

 AiF.ru provides a biography of David Rockefeller.